Search for:

 Author

-Henry is a partner in the Baker McKenzie Dispute Resolution team based in London, and a member of the Compliance and Investigations group.
-Henry is an English qualified solicitor.
-Henry also worked in the San Francisco office for an extended period and has been seconded to the litigation and regulatory investigations team of a well known bank.
-During his secondment, Henry played a leading role in the internal legal team on a number of high profile investigations and disputes.
-Henry has also been seconded to the UK Serious Fraud Office, during which he was the Case Lawyer on a high profile and significant multi million pound investigation.
+Henry is a partner in the Baker McKenzie Dispute Resolution team and Co-Chair of the Investigations, Compliance & Ethics practice in London.
+Henry's practice focuses on investigations and business crime related issues with particular expertise in advising companies and individuals in relation to multijurisdictional fraud, bribery, corruption, and whistleblowing investigations and criminal and civil litigation.
+Henry is also well versed in supporting companies with their compliance processes and procedures.
+Henry worked in our San Francisco office for an extended period with our US white collar crime team and has been seconded to the investigations team of a well-known bank in London.
+During his secondment, Henry played a leading role in the internal legal team on a number of high-profile investigations.
+Henry has also been seconded to the UK Serious Fraud Office, during which time he was the Case Lawyer on a high profile and significant multi-million-pound investigation.
+Henry is recognised as a “Next Generation Partner” in Legal 500, which notes he is “intelligent and a good team player” and “extremely good in putting together both enforcement agency perspectives and the practical real life requirements and incidents”.
+He is also listed as a Future Leader in the Lexology Index for Investigations and was awarded Lexology’s Client Choice Award for Investigations in 2024.

 Author